descarteslabs/descarteslabs-python/README.md

 =========

 ## [Unreleased]
+### Added
+- The vector service is now part of the public package.
+See `descarteslabs.vectors` and `descarteslabs.client.services.vector`.

 ### Changed
 - Shapely is now a full requirement of this package.
 - Reduced the number of retries for some failure types.